Skip to Main Content

 A guide to finding information in meteorology.
 Includes links to key resources and sources of help.

 Whenever you refer to another person's work in your own essay, dissertation or article you must acknowledge them and give full details of your source.
 You risk being accused of plagiarism if you fail to do so.
+For more information, see the Building references into your writing section of the Academic Integrity Handbook.

 Reference management